 Part of the selection process for the pilot program must involve choosing characteristics that can be measured easily, and to which you can apply statistical techniques.
 The aim of SPC is to reduce variability, regardless of engineering specifications.
-This means that gaging and fixturing must be capable of measuring any significant deviation from the nominal.
-GO/NO-GO gages and other pass-fail types of fixtures will not do.
+This means that gauging and fixturing must be capable of measuring any significant deviation from the nominal.
+GO/NO-GO gauges and other pass-fail types of fixtures will not do.

 Documenting Your Results